 Traffic Monitor is an HTTP service that monitors the cache servers in a CDN for a variety of metrics.
 These metrics are for use in determining the overall “health” of a given cache server and the related Delivery Services.
 A given CDN can operate a number of Traffic Monitors, from a number of geographically diverse locations, to prevent false positives caused by network problems at a given site.
-Traffic Monitors operate independently, but use the state of other Traffic Monitors in conjunction with their own state to provide a consistent view of CDN cache server health to upstream applications such as Traffic Router.
+Traffic Monitors operate independently, but use the state of other Traffic Monitors in conjunction with their own state to provide a consistent view of CDN cache server health to downstream applications such as Traffic Router.
 Health Protocol governs the cache server and Delivery Service availability.
-Traffic Monitor provides a view into CDN health using several RESTful JSON endpoints, which are consumed by other Traffic Monitors and upstream components such as Traffic Router.
+Traffic Monitor provides a view into CDN health using several RESTful JSON endpoints, which are consumed by other Traffic Monitors and downstream components such as Traffic Router.
 Traffic Monitor is also responsible for serving the overall CDN configuration to Traffic Router, which ensures that the configuration of these two critical components remain synchronized as operational and health related changes propagate through the CDN.

 Traffic Monitor polls all cache servers configured with a status of

 ADMIN_DOWN at an interval specified as a configuration parameter in Traffic Ops.
 If the cache server is set to

 ADMIN_DOWN it is marked as unavailable but still polled for availability and statistics.
 If the cache server is explicitly configured with a status of

 OFFLINE, it is not polled by Traffic Monitor and presented to Traffic Router as configured, regardless of actual availability.
 Traffic Monitor makes HTTP requests at regular intervals to a special URL on each Edge-tier cache server and consumes the JSON output.
 The special URL is served by a plugin running on the ATS cache servers called “astats”, which is restricted to Traffic Monitor only.
 The astats plugin provides insight into application and system performance, such as: